scalessec/Toast-Swift/README.markdown

 [![Build Status](https://travis-ci.org/scalessec/Toast-Swift.svg?branch=2.4)](https://travis-ci.org/scalessec/Toast-Swift)
 [![CocoaPods Version](https://img.shields.io/cocoapods/v/Toast-Swift.svg)](http://cocoadocs.org/docsets/Toast-Swift)

-Toast is a Swift extension that adds toast notifications to the `UIView` object class.
+Toast-Swift is a Swift extension that adds toast notifications to the `UIView` object class.
 It is intended to be simple, lightweight, and easy to use.
 Most toast notifications can be triggered with a single line of code.

-Screenshots
+Screenshotsg
 ---------
 ![Toast-Swift Screenshots](toast_swift_screenshot.jpg)